 These types of 'exempt' food businesses require notification but not registration:-

-- Fundraising events - - > Conducted to raise money solely for purposes of charitable or community; & - > the food is not 'potentially hazardous'; or - > after being appropriately cooked the food is for immediate consumption.
+- Fundraising events - provided it is to solely raise money for charity or community; and - the food is not 'potentially hazardous'; or - > after being appropriately cooked the food is for immediate consumption.

 For example: a fundraising sausage sizzle.